 Be warned though, some rabbits will get scared when they have never encountered the noise of a fan before.

 To bring your rabbit’s temperature up, you can place a heating pad or a hot water bottle wrapped in a towel near your rabbit.
 Be careful not to burn your rabbit.

 How to tell if your rabbit is comfortable while dying?

-They just didn’t realize that their rabbits are already dying for some time now.
+They just didn’t realize that their rabbits were already dying for some time now.

-But, you can tell if you’re rabbit is in excruciating pain if they’re screaming.
+But, you can tell if your rabbit is in excruciating pain if they’re screaming.
 Rabbits would rarely scream because, in the wild, it would only signal a predator.

-So rabbits would only scream when the pain becomes too unbearable.
-If your rabbit is screaming in pain, you should consider euthanizing your rabbit to prevent further pain.
+So rabbits will only scream when the pain becomes too unbearable.
+If your rabbit is screaming in pain, you should consider euthanizing him to prevent further pain.

-You can make your rabbit comfortable while in the process of dying by giving lots of attention, cleaning their resting place, keeping their temperature in check, pain medications, and adequate food & water.
+You can make your rabbit comfortable while in the process of dying by giving lots of attention, cleaning their resting place, keeping their temperature in check, administering pain medications, and providing adequate food and water.

 Cite this article:

 Read our latest posts